Calvary Family Devotion

 Doing these activities as a church family allows the Holy Spirit to speak to us corporately.
 We believe that God speaks to us in many ways.
 Our part is to make room, to cultivate the capacity to let the seed of God’s Word find good soil in our hearts.
 The challenge before us is to give God time in our schedules, room in our minds, and access to our hearts through intentionally devoting ourselves to God’s Word.
 Let’s press into the presence of the Lord by encountering God in his Holy Word.

-We will use a daily reading plan that covers The Gospel of Matthew and other verses associated with the Advent of Christ.
+We will use a daily reading plan that covers The Gospel of John and other verses associated with the Advent of Christ.

 The Advent Season

 Advent comes from the Latin word adventus meaning “coming.”
 Many churches observe a time of expectant waiting and preparation for the celebration of Jesus at Christmas.
 The Latin word adventus is the translation of the Greek word parousia, which references Christ’s Second Coming.
 Christians believe that the season of Advent serves a reminder that Christ has come and that he will come again.
-Advent for 2021 actually begins on Sunday, November 28.
+Advent for 2022 begins on Sunday, November 27.

 Reflection Questions for Dialogue or Journaling